seisman/SeisDB-AACSE/README.md

 - URL:
   - https://scholarworks.alaska.edu/handle/11122/11418
   - https://scholarworks.alaska.edu/handle/11122/11967

-- Notes:
+**Notes**

-  1. Some events have origins like 00:00:60.000Z.
+1. Some events have origins like 00:00:60.000Z which don't work with ObsPy.
    I have to fix them manually.
 2. The 201907 QuakeML file in the raw tarball is broken.
 Fan Wang @ MSU asked the original authors for the updated dataset and I got the new dataset from Fan Wang.

 ## Stations